2/6/2026

 Co-Chief Executive Officer

 Nick, thank you.
 The Walgreens situation is not an isolated case.
-Through our conversations with representatives of the retail space, there is a tremendous demand, number one, for e-cigarettes, number two, for flavored especially.
+Through our conversations with representatives of the retail space, there is a tremendous demand, number one, for e-cigarette, number two, for flavored especially.
 Convenience stores like 7-Eleven or Circle K gas station network, those are typical retailers who really are desperate for flavored e-cigarette.
 As we all know, even though cigarette and e-cigarette does not occupy that much shelf space in those retail stores, they represent tremendous revenue and food traffic to the stores.
-So they have seen significant reduction in their retail traffic just because they control on the e-cigarette side as far as FDA is concerned because large chains are not going to risk any compliance issues by selling unauthorized.
+So they have seen significant reduction in their retail traffic just because they control on flavor e-cigarettes side as far as FDA is concerned because large chains are not going to risk any compliance issues by selling unauthorized.
 So consequently, they are losing business.
-I strongly believe and we, some players in the industry strongly believe there is a tremendous potential for retailers such as Walgreens to get into this game, especially as the enforcement efforts from the US Customs and the FDA are intensifying and consumers still need flavored e-cigarettes.
+I strongly believe and we, some players in the industry strongly believe there is a tremendous potential for retailers such as Walgreens to get into this game, especially as the enforcement efforts from the U.S. Customs and the FDA are intensifying and consumers still need flavored e-cigarettes.
 So when flavored indeed gets authorized by the FDA, I think the dam will get wide open.
 So on the other hand, enforcement and solution will have to go hand in hand.
-If there is not a solution that FDA and consumers can depend on, the enforcement effort will be very, very ineffective.
+If there is not a solution, that FDA and consumers can depend on, the enforcement effort will be very, very ineffective.
 Nick, I hope I answered your question.

 speaker